jamesnet214/wpf-xaml-binding/README.md

 Not only String but also various types are possible.
 Because DataContext is an object type.

 ### Finaly, DataContext
 > In using Binding at WPF, most developers are not fully aware of the existence, function and importance of DataContext.
 It may mean that Binding is being connected by luck.

+> Especially if you are responsible for or participating in a large WPF project, you need to be able to understand and understand the DataContex hierarchy of the application more clearly.
+In addition, introducing WPF's various popular MVVM Framework systems in the absence of this DataContext concept will create even greater limitations on functional implementation and freedom.

 ## Binding